Skip to main content

 On the other hand, W-2 fully benefited workers are contingent workers who are classified as workers of the company or through an Employer of Record (EOR), like TCWGlobal.
 This classification offers a more traditional employment experience with several benefits:

-Additionally, an EOR can handle administrative tasks such as payroll, taxes, and compliance, allowing you to focus on your work.
+Additionally, an EOR can assist you in administrative tasks such as payroll, taxes, and compliance, allowing you to focus on your work.

 Choosing the Right Path for Your Career